balmas/tei-digital-age/README.md

 * Use the Alpheios Alignment Editor to align the translations.
   * http://repos1.alpheios.net/exist2/rest/db/xq/align-getlist.xq?doc=tlg1396.tlg001.align (Hegesippus)
   * http://repos1.alpheios.net/exist2/rest/db/xq/align-getlist.xq?doc=stoa0261.stoa001.align (Sidonius)
+* Select a sentence to align the individual words in the sentence.
+* After aligning the sentence, export your work for inclusion in your digital edition:
-* After aligning the translation, click the Export XML button to download your alignment.
-Do this for as many of the sentences as you want to annotate, and then combine the downloaded XML files into a single file in the xml directory of the demo environment by inserting the &lt;sentence&gt; elements from the downloaded alignments into the template file for that text in the xml directory as child elements of the &lt;aligned-text&gt; root element (after the 2 &lt;language&gt; elements).
+  * click the Export XML button and save in a local directory.
+* Repeat for as many of the sentences as you want to annotate
+* Combine the downloaded XML files into a single file in the xml directory of the demo environment by inserting the &lt;sentence&gt; elements from the downloaded alignments into the template file for that text in the xml directory as child elements of the &lt;aligned-text&gt; root element (after the 2 &lt;language&gt; elements).
 The template files are:
   * tlg1396.tlg001.teida-grc1.teida-eng1.xml (Hegesippus Text)
   * stoa0261.stoa001_3.teida-lat1.teida-eng1.xml (Sidonius Text)